Lala0419/Food-checker/README.md

 ## Lessons Learned:

-It was a very good practice of using WebAPIs.
-Learned how useful it is to use it but hard to find the right API and read the documents carefully to use it correctly.
+I learned how useful it is to use, but it was hard to find the right API.
+This project also taught me how important it is to read the documentation carefully!

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments